 Which NJ online casinos support the virtual sports format?

-Currently, there are five: Play SugarHouse and Betfair Casino were first to market, followed by Golden Nugget Casino, Resorts Casino, Mohegan Sun Casino, and Caesars Casino.
+Currently, there are eight: Play SugarHouse and Betfair Casino were first to market, followed by Golden Nugget Casino, Resorts Casino, Mohegan Sun Casino, and Caesars Casino.
 Betfair also features virtual sports betting on its international sportsbook.

 The launch of virtual sports on other NJ online casino sites, namely Pala Casino, appears imminent.